ecruhling/config_wp/README.md

 # Resource Config_WP

 A modular WordPress plugin that includes highly-opinionated changes to the back- and front-end.
 All modules are enabled or disabled using the WordPress built-in add_theme_support function.
+Inspired by and uses the module loading function from [Roots/Soil](https://github.com/roots/soil).

 ## Installation